 Introduction

 Aluminum is a chemical element that causes severe toxicity to plants.
-In North Carolina the soil test report does not inform about the aluminum concentration in the soil.
-However, as aluminum only occurs in low-pH soils, the pH information can be used to predict potential aluminum toxicity.
-The pH level and exchangeable acidity information present in the soil test report are used to calculate the lime requirement to rise the soil pH and neutralize the toxic aluminum.
+In North Carolina, the soil test report does not provide information about the aluminum concentration in the soil.
+However, as aluminum occurs only in low pH soils, the pH information can be used to predict a potential aluminum toxicity.
+The pH level and exchangeable acidity information present in the soil test report are used to calculate the lime requirement to raise the soil pH and neutralize the toxic aluminum.

 Occurrence